SteefanContractor/GPCC_Interpolation_Scripts/README.md

 The actual interpolation script which is compiled by the controller scripts above.
 In here, the variagrams are calculated and the raw data is interpolated.
 I have not paid much attention to what goes on in here.
 I trusted it all works fine.

+## Input file for interpolation

+The directory IN/ contains a sample input file containing the raw in situ data for interpolation.
+The input files are organised by day and contains four columns Latitude, Longitude, in situ value and monthly value (used for calculating anomalies).
+For subdaily interpolation, the files will be organised by hour and the monthly values column should be filled with 1.0 for absolute value interpolation.